ThinAirProxy/Southern-Gothic-World/content/Southern Gothic - Savannah/Characters/Player Characters/Kindred/Dorothy Abernathy.md

 Running the [[Sweetwater Café]], her kind heart opens her doors to Kindred who need a place to feel human from time to time, or even earn some honest pay.
 Provided they mind their manners around the patrons, of course.

 ## Roleplay Hooks:
--# The following may not be known IC, but can be used to help determine what our characters have in common or for setting a scene.
+>The following may not be known IC, but can be used to help determine what our characters have in common or for setting a scene.

 **Bless Your Heart:** Dotty's just got that look about her as someone you can talk to.
 Don't mistake her softness though for coddling, she will be equally quick to tell you when you're drowning and you need to start to paddlin'.